-PRQ: Successful completion of BIO 111 with a grade of C or better.
+PRQ: Successful completion of BIO 111 with a grade of C or better or pass placement test.
 CHE 101 strongly recommended.
 Focuses on an integrated study of the human body including the histology, anatomy, and physiology of each system.
 Examines molecular, cellular, and tissue levels of organization plus integuments, skeletal, articulations, muscular, nervous, and endocrine systems.
 Includes a mandatory hands-on laboratory experience covering experimentation, microscopy, observations, and dissection.
-This is the first semester of a twosemester sequence.
+This is the first semester of a two-semester sequence.
 This course is one of the Statewide Guaranteed Transfer Courses, GT-SC1.